miladfarca/Playground/README.md

 `live` is a builtin program which allows you to run one x86 instruction at a time.
 It also displays the content of a set of registers which get updated every time you run an instruction.
 Instructions are expected to be in Intel syntax.
 Supported opcodes are listed under `src/builtins/live/opcodes.h`.

+Note that `live` is still in development, not all opcodes are currently functional.
+A list of sample instructions is available under `src/builtins/live/sample.S`.

 ## Disclaimer
 This project is currently in beta phase which means there are many bugs and unfinished features in the code.